 - Ask guests to bring their own mug/bag/cup/bottle to help cut down on single-use plastics.

 - No plastic straws! (only have a few reusable ones available for those who may need them)

 - Go bottle water free at your event.

 - Provide recycling and compost containers for your guests so that if there is waste, it does not end up in the landfill.

 One of the classic event culprits is that so many singe-use, disposable containers end up in the landfill and stay there for years.
 Styrofoam takes centuries to decompose in landfill and is made out of fossil fuel products.
 Many paper cups also have a plastic or waxy coating that makes it unable to be recycled or composted.

-- DIY: Build your own bike rack in your front or backyard!
+- Build your own bike rack in your front or backyard!
 Click here for a few ideas to get you started.